-Wheels Insurance, Ltd. has developed an experience rated formula to be used in calculating a member's premium for each year.
+Each Wheels Insurance, Ltd. member's premium is individually developed through the use of an actuarially determined loss forecast.
 It is primarily based on a member’s expected loss history.
 The following is a brief outline.

-The intent of the formula is that each member pays a premium to fund for its ultimate losses, but it allows for risk sharing and risk shifting amongst the entire membership for shock losses.
+The intent of the formula is that each member pays a premium to fund for most of its ultimate losses while allowing for risk sharing and risk shifting amongst the entire membership, primarily for shock losses.

-To develop individual members’ premium, each member’s previous five-year loss history is collected and the data is then trended and developed by Wheels Insurance, Ltd.’s actuarial firm.
-The actuary then produces what it believes a member’s predictable losses will be, plus what should be reserved for shock losses (losses above $100,000).
+To develop individual members’ premium, each member’s previous five-year loss history is collected and the data is then trended and developed by Wheels Insurance, Ltd.’s actuarial service provider.
+The actuary then produces what it believes a member’s predictable losses will be, plus what should be allocated for shock losses (losses above $100,000).
 This becomes the member’s loss fund.

-Next, the operating costs of the program such as excess reinsurance, fronting costs, claims service, etc. are calculated for each member.
+Next, the operating costs of the program, such as excess reinsurance, fronting costs, and claims service, are calculated for each member.

-Finally, the contributions to the loss fund and operating costs are added together, producing a member’s annual premium.
+Finally, a member's loss fund and operating costs are added together, producing a member’s annual premium.

-In addition to premium charges, a member can be assessed up to a predetermined amount if its expected losses exceed its contribution for the year.
+In addition to premium charges, a member can be assessed up to a predetermined amount if their expected losses exceed expected levels.